Kick menu boredom to the curb by adding umami flavor to your favorite dishes.

 - Poultry – brush onto chicken in the last few minutes of roasting to add a nice deep color to the skin.”

 MSG.
-Last but not least, this flavor enhancer – monosodium glutamate – is increasingly being used by renowned chefs worldwide to crank up that fifth taste – umami.
+Last but not least, this flavor enhancer – monosodium glutamate (aka MSG, or umami seasoning) – is increasingly being used by renowned chefs worldwide to crank up that fifth taste – umami.

 Glutamate in the form of MSG is the simplest, purest, and in my opinion, easiest way to add that sought-after umami taste to dishes.
 Using MSG in cooking is fairly straightforward as I have discussed in one of my previous blogs “8 Tips for Using MSG in Cooking and in Recipes.”